Lithuania - Europe

 Vilnius Travel Guide

-Best time: May to September for longer walking days and better outdoor city rhythm.
+Best time: May to September for longer walking days and better outdoor city time.

 A direct transfer is the cleanest first move because Vilnius becomes easiest once the old-town or station-side base is already set.